microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 are still within the collaboration window.
 This is likely to be rare in practice because collaboration windows tend to be much shorter than the lifetime of document contents.

-# What all needs to go into summaries?